Firewar2015/collectionentropy/README.md

 # collectionentropy
 collectionentropy
 # Author Information
-Developed and maintained by Enci Chen and Yang Le
+Developed and maintained by Enci Chen and Le